 Let’s face it, life can be stressful.
 There are to-do lists, deadlines to meet, people to take care of…the list goes on and on.
 While some may handle the pressure just fine, many people struggle with the overwhelm daily, leading to sometimes crippling anxiety.
 It’s a serious issue and it’s important to know what you’re dealing with, possible solutions, and preventative actions you can take.
 Here’s some information to help you navigate the muddy waters of anxiety.

-Anxiety is felt like an overwhelming sense of apprehension, fear, and dread, often marked by physical signs, like tension, sweating, increased pulse rate, and difficulty breathing calmly.
-It will often build up and intensify over time and can result in irritability, muscle tension, and difficulty sleeping.
+Anxiety is felt as an overwhelming sense of apprehension, fear, and dread, often marked by physical signs, like tension, sweating, increased pulse rate, and difficulty breathing calmly.
+It will often build up and intensify over time, and can result in irritability, muscle tension, and difficulty sleeping.
 For some, it’s a consistent feeling of being anxious about things, and at times, that can escalate into anxiety or panic attacks; episodes of intense anxiety and panic that can cause heart palpitations and hyperventilation.

-While there are numerous treatments and methods for managing daily anxiety as well as anxiety attacks, one you may not have considered is massage.
+While there’s numerous treatment and methods for managing daily anxiety as well as anxiety attacks, one you may not have considered is massage.
 It’s not going to eradicate all forms of anxiety, so you never feel anxious again, but it has been shown time and again in studies to have a major impact and greatly improve the symptoms of those who regularly experience anxiety.
 Getting regular massages can help to lower your heart rate, decrease blood pressure, improve concentration, release muscle tension, improve your quality of sleep, and regulate the release of certain ‘feel-good’ hormones to calm the body and mind.

 There are also several ways you can manage your anxiety on a daily basis.